Creature from the Black Lagoon (pinball): Songs

 All of the songs are synthesizer-based instrumental versions played by the game's sound hardware.

+Reception

+An article in The Flipside found the game almost perfect, with two weak spots: the saucer and the whirlpool could be problematic if the machine was misaligned.

 Digital versions

+This table is included in Williams Pinball Classics (2001) for PC.

-Until 2018 the Creature from the Black Lagoon was available as a licensed table of The Pinball Arcade for several platforms.
+Creature from the Black Lagoon was available as a licensed table for The Pinball Arcade on several platforms from 2012 until June 30, 2018.
 Due to music licensing issues, however, "Summertime Blues" and "Get a Job" were not included.
 In addition, two Easter Eggs which refer to Mortal Kombat are disabled since the game's Family Mode is permanently activated in the Pinball Arcade incarnation.

-This table is also included in Williams Pinball Classics (2001) for PC.
+The table was released for Pinball FX3 on October 29, 2019 as part of the Universal Monsters pack; with a remastered version released for Pinball FX on March 31, 2022.
+Both versions omit all of the music tracks except for Red River Rock due to music licensing issues; they also have alterations to the Cadillac and '57 Chevy on the playfield.